Advanced Microsoft Teams Confluence Connector for Confluence Cloud main guide for Confluence Cloud administrators.

 Connect or link Microsoft Teams and Confluence accounts

-In order to interact with the Bot (search, unfurl, comment, etc) you need to connect your Microsoft Teams and Confluence Cloud accounts.
+To interact with the Bot (search, unfurl, comment, etc.), you need to connect your Microsoft Teams and Confluence Cloud accounts.
 Accounts are connected between Microsoft Teams and Confluence tenants.

-After the Confluence Connector Bot has been installed you need to use "Connect" command to trigger the connection process.
+After the Confluence Connector Bot has been installed, you need to use the "Connect" command to trigger the connection process.

-After you type connect or select connect command you will get a card where you need to insert you Confluence base url and select the Confluence companion App installed (Pro or Lite).
+After you type, connect or select connect command, you will get a card where you need to insert your Confluence base URL and select the Confluence companion App installed (Pro or Lite).

 Important: Microsoft Teams Confluence Connector Confluence app must have been installed before the connection process.

 Enter everything and press "Connect Confluence App".
-If you don't have the Microsoft Teams Confluence Connector companion App installed you can press "Install Pro" or "Install Lite" buttons and install them from Atlassian Marketplace.
+If you don't have the Microsoft Teams Confluence Connector companion App installed, you can press the "Install Pro" or "Install Lite" buttons and install them from Atlassian Marketplace.

-Important: do not share the link or do not use it in a team channels.
+Important: do not share the link or do not use it in team channels.

 The message in Microsoft Teams should change to